Signed in as:

 Learning Is For Everyone

 The High School Robotics Club builds and programs robots, and competes against other teams, both locally and regionally.
-This club is open to all Middle School students (6th-8th grade) and runs from September through February.
+This club is open to all High School students (9th-12th grade) and runs from September through February.
 Additional robotics programs occur during the summer months to keep our technical skills sharp.

 Each year, FCD sponsors a D/HH Academic Bowl team.
 The Gallaudet University Academic Bowl was established with the goal of fostering the pursuit of academic excellence, promoting a spirit of academic competition and sportsmanship, and providing social opportunities for the development of collegiality and lifelong friendships.
 Every year, Gallaudet University hosts four Regional competitions for up to 80 teams of Deaf and Hard of Hearing high school students.
 20 teams will then advance to the National competition held at Gallaudet annually.